Noise-proofing works costing £86k to start at games area facing pending legal action

 It will bring the total spent on the MUGA to around £145,000.

-An internal council memo seen by the Argus, issued last week prior to the work starting, says: “The Rivermead MUGA is part of the Rivermead Community Centre building in the centre of Afon Village.
+A council document seen by the Argus, issued last week prior to the work starting, says: “The Rivermead MUGA is part of the Rivermead Community Centre building in the centre of Afon Village.
 The centre and MUGA has been run by Newport City Council since it was built in 2006.
 During the past few years there have been ongoing complaints from residents regarding unacceptable levels of noise from the use of the MUGA facility and anti-social behaviour.

 “Maintenance work was carried out on the site in 2016.
 However further anti-social behaviour has occurred, and ongoing complaints have been received from some local residents regarding noise nuisance.